+EETN installed 30.5 MW of utility scale solar PV projects in 2017 working as the electrical, mechanical and civil subcontractor.
 EETN has installed 21.8 MW of solar PV as EPC contractor throughout the United States, US Territories and the Cayman Islands.
-EETN has installed several more MW as a subcontractor serving in various capacities.
-Below is a list of several of our key projects that highlight our experience and capability.
+EETN Below is a list of several of our key projects that highlight our experience and capability.

 7.0MW - Ground Mount - Halifax, NC

 EETN is the mechanical and electrical Subcontractor for this project.
 EETN purchased a PD10 pile driver for this project and has since provided 30.5 MW of pile driven solar install since the PD10 purchase in December 2016